novoda/spikes/MonkeyTrap/README.md

 # Monkey Trap

 A way to prevent the Android UI/Application Exerciser Monkey from accessing the System Notifications tray.
-This makes sure the Monkey doesn't leave a device without Internet after it finishes.
+This makes sure the Monkey doesn't leave a device without network connectivity after it finishes.

 The code is based on https://github.com/Orange-OpenSource/simiasque and http://www.piwai.info/chatheads-basics/